 Today, we can use the advantage of time to see if any of the CWRMP's predictions have borne out.
 The map below shows the specific West Acton lots which were identified as "needs lots" in red and yellow:

 Above, the color red denotes "alternative solution required," which is meant to convey that no replacement septic system can be installed on these lots.
-What has happened with these lots in the last 20 years?
+What has happened with these lots since this map was created?
 A survey of Acton Health Department records shows that, of the single- and two-family lots show in red and yellow, four have needed septic upgrades or replacements.
 Replacements and system upgrades were in fact successfully installed on these lots.
 These are:

 6 West Road (replacement in 2016 after 46 years)

 8 West Road (replacement in 2002 after 32 years)

 7 Church Street (design flow upgrade in 2003)